minshumota/biocon/README.md

-A simple html and css webpage, primarily made for practice and sort of for a college assignment.
+A simple html and css webpage made for practice and sort of for a college assignment.